Kristina01111000/Drws_site/README.md

 - did we decide on a new monthly topic?
 4 e metaphysics is too much, should we wait for a new monthly topic until the month after we send out the email to current patients?

 - figure out the email situation, its time to move on it
+- think about how to link the great outdoors page and the group well, have dr w move his comment?